wustlcse/FAQ/docs/index.md

 ---
 ## What are residency requirements? {#what-are-residency-requirements}

-<span class="discussion-link"><a href="https://github.com//wustlcse/FAQ/discussions/118">Discussions View</a></span>
+<span class="discussion-link anchored"><a href="https://github.com//wustlcse/FAQ/discussions/118">Discussions View</a></span>

  To earn a degree from a particular university, school, or department, *each* will insist that you spend a certain amount of time taking its courses.
-Course descriptions (in WebSTAC) will indicate the number of "Units" each course is worth.
+Course descriptions (in [WebSTAC](https://webstachelp.wustl.edu/courses/course-listings/)) will indicate the number of "Units" each course is worth.
 Most regular classroom courses are 3 units.
 * The University requires at least 60 units from WashU for all students.
 * Students in the School of Engineering requires its students to take at least 30 units of engineering coursework at the 200-level or higher.